Aerial photography: World War II

-In 1939 Sidney Cotton and Flying Officer Maurice Longbottom of the RAF were among the first to suggest that airborne reconnaissance may be a task better suited to fast, small aircraft which would use their speed and high service ceiling to avoid detection and interception.
+In 1939, Sidney Cotton and Flying Officer Maurice Longbottom of the RAF were among the first to suggest that airborne reconnaissance may be a task better suited to fast, small aircraft which would use their speed and high service ceiling to avoid detection and interception.
 Although this seems obvious now, with modern reconnaissance tasks performed by fast, high flying aircraft, at the time it was radical thinking.

 They proposed the use of Spitfires with their armament and radios removed and replaced with extra fuel and cameras.
 This led to the development of the Spitfire PR variants.
 Spitfires proved to be extremely successful in their reconnaissance role and there were many variants built specifically for that purpose.
 They served initially with what later became No. 1 Photographic Reconnaissance Unit (PRU).
 In 1928, the RAF developed an electric heating system for the aerial camera.
 This allowed reconnaissance aircraft to take pictures from very high altitudes without the camera parts freezing.
 Based at RAF Medmenham, the collection and interpretation of such photographs became a considerable enterprise.

 Cotton's aerial photographs were far ahead of their time.
 Together with other members of the 1 PRU, he pioneered the techniques of high-altitude, high-speed stereoscopic photography that were instrumental in revealing the locations of many crucial military and intelligence targets.
 According to R.V.
 Jones, photographs were used to establish the size and the characteristic launching mechanisms for both the V-1 flying bomb and the V-2 rocket.
 Cotton also worked on ideas such as a prototype specialist reconnaissance aircraft and further refinements of photographic equipment.
 At the peak, the British flew over 100 reconnaissance flights a day, yielding 50,000 images per day to interpret.
 Similar efforts were taken by other countries.

+While stationed on an aircraft carrier in Imperial Japan, FS Hussain, a pilot in the Royal Indian Air Force, was tasked with photographing the aftermath of the Atomic bombings of Hiroshima and Nagasaki.
+Unaware of the risks of exposure to radiation, it led to his death in 1969 at the age of 44.

 Uses

 Vertical aerial photography is used in cartography (particularly in photogrammetric surveys, which are often the basis for topographic maps), land-use planning, aerial archaeology.
 Oblique aerial photography is used for movie production, environmental studies, power line inspection, surveillance, construction progress, commercial advertising, conveyancing, and artistic projects.
-An example of how aerial photography is used in the field of archaeology is the mapping project done at the site Angkor Borei in Cambodia from 1995–1996.
+An example of how aerial photography is used in the field of archaeology is the mapping project done at the site Angkor Borei in Cambodia from 1995 to 1996.
 Using aerial photography, archaeologists were able to identify archaeological features, including 112 water features (reservoirs, artificially constructed pools and natural ponds) within the walled site of Angkor Borei.
 In the United States, aerial photographs are used in many Phase I Environmental Site Assessments for property analysis.